EOxServer/eoxserver/docs/sphinx/en/rfc/rfc17.rst

 implemented that

 * reads the list of GDAL formats from the configuration files
-* translates GDAL driver names to MIME types and vice versa
+* map GDAL driver names to MIME types and vice versa
-* returns the default file extensions for a given MIME type / format
+* map MIME type (i.e., format) to default file extensions
+* map source format to WCS 2.0.1 native format

 Changes to the Service Implementations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The WMS and WCS modules need to be altered to use the new global settings in
 the service and layer / coverage configuration.

-The hard-coded format settings
-in WCS 2.0
+The hard-coded format settings in WCS 2.0
-(:mod:`eoxserver.services.ows.wcs.wcs20.getcov` module) need to be replaced.
+(:mod:`eoxserver.services.ows.wcs.wcs20.getcov` module) shall be removed.

-For WCS 2.0.1 native format reporting the GDAL driver name obtained from the
+GDAL driver name obtained from the :class:`~.DataPackageWrapper` implementation
-:class:`~.DataPackageWrapper` implementation should be translated at runtime to
+shall be translated at runtime to the respective MIME type using the
+functionality provided by :mod:`eoxserver.resources.coverages.formats` module
-the respective MIME type reported in the service metadata using the global
+(inluding the translation from the source MIME type to the WCS 2.0.1 native MIME
-settings provided in the configuration file (and using the functions or methods
-defined in the :mod:`eoxserver.resources.coverages.formats` module).
-If it
-cannot be found there or if the format is read-only, the default format defined
-in the configuration file (``default_native_format`` setting) shall be used.
+type).

 Changes to the Administration Tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~